Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 Check

-Check is a situation in which a player’s king is in the threat.
-In other words, if you are in check then that means your king is attacked and now you have to save it from the check.
+Check is a situation in which a player’s king is under threat.
+In other words, if you are in check, then that means your king is attacked, and now you have to save it from the check.

 Checkmate